MPriess/crsmithdev.com/resources/posts/2013-09-15-running-redis-26-on-docker.markdown

 - Images are lightweight, perhaps 100Mb for a Redis server running on Ubuntu.
 - Containers are not virtual machines, so they are lightening-fast to boot and lightweight on resources.

 One of the documentation examples describes setting up a [Redis](http://redis.io) service.
 Following the example was straightforward, but I felt it was missing two things when I was finished.
 First, it uses Redis 2.4, which is already quite out of date (as of this writing, Redis 2.8 is nearing release).
-And, there are a few more interesting options Docker provides that weren't used.
+Plus, it felt awkward having to specify a lengthy command and config file each time the container started.

 ### Installing Redis 2.6